A drill powered ice auger is one of the cheapest ways to get into ice fishing.

 The 8″ model is perfect for chasing larger fish.
 The 6″ will do for perch and walleye.
 It tends to catch at the end of the hole but it’s nothing that would steer us away from using this hand ice auger again.

 This drill powered ice auger is the perfect substitution for gas, electric, or propane augers.
 None of the fuss of fuel or extra weight to ruin your ice fishing day.
+Pair this with a drill and you save a ton over electric, propane and gas augers.

 - 6 inch blades